A Field Guide to the Birds of Hawaii and the Tropical Pacific

 PRATT, H. D. 2010.
 Family Drepanididae (Hawaiian honeycreepers).
 Pp. 618-659 in del Hoyo, J., Elliott, A. & Christie, D. A., eds.
 Handbook of the Birds of the World.
 Vol. 15.
 Lynx Edicions, Barcelona.

-More information about these books at the Lynx Edicions website
+More information about this series at the Lynx Nature Books website

 NATIONAL GEOGRAPHIC SOCIETY.
 2007, 2002, 1999, 1987, 1983.
 Field guide to the birds of North America.
 National Geographic Society, Washington DC.
 [60 plates in first edition, 5 additional in second.
 Subsequent editions have replaced some figures, but Pratt’s work still amounts to nearly one third of illustrations in this very popular field guide.]